Zac-HD/hypofuzz/notes/precis.md

 Sustainable is my median estimate if I'm pushing hard on the business, ~40% odds.
 Fast growth would imply that I've underestimated the rate of update and/or size of the addressable market (~10% chance).

-My goal for company structure is to serve well in the "sustainable" scenario, without either costing too much to maintain in the "side project" scenario or requiring expensive rework in the "fast growth" scenario.